Austin 4th of July 2026

 Hill Country Galleria Independence Day Festival

 Head to the Hill Country Galleria Independence Day Festival on July 4 for live music, shopping, dining and fireworks.
-Bring the whole family to enjoy backyard games and local live music, then finish out the evening with a spectacular firework show.
+Bring the whole family to enjoy backyard games and local live music, then finish out the evening with a spectacular fireworks show.

-Willie Nelson's 4th Of July Picnic
+Willie Nelson's 4th of July Picnic & Fireworks

 Whether you're looking for a holiday party at a nearby craft brewery or a special, red, white and blue pie from a local bakery, Austin's dining community steps it up for the holiday weekend.
 Here are a few of the best restaurants in Austin where you can experience down-home American food for the 4th of July.